 Everything we’ve covered so far contains mostly written word, but let’s take this a step further: Videos, webinars, media interviews, podcasts.
 Even if you don’t have your own podcast, perhaps you’ve been a guest on one or two.
 For these, if you have access to the actual video or audio file, or even a URL, you can easily and inexpensively get them transcribed, using a transcription service like Rev.

 By spending a bit of time upfront collecting existing content, you will likely have quite a collection of excellent material to draw from for your book.
 Keep these items handy, file them where you can easily find and reference them because I assure you, you will come back to them, and it sure beats starting from square one.

-But here’s another important reason why we do this.
+But here’s another important reason why we do this when we outline a nonfiction book.
 Collecting your existing body of work doesn’t just save time; it also helps you maintain consistency.
 It makes sure that you don’t say one thing in your book while saying something entirely different on your website, for example.

 Step 2 is similar to step one, but it’s less likely that you’ll have actual content created for this.
 Start a list of examples that you can use in your book.
 These are often case studies or even stories or anecdotes related to your subject.